The Hound of the Baskervilles (1978 film): Plot

-In the next scene, we see Holmes still in London, visiting Ada, his mother (also played by Dudley Moore), who, as a bogus spiritualist aided by her housekeeper, Iris, scams older ladies of their money in false seances.
+In the next scene, we see Holmes still in London, visiting Ada, his mother, who, as a bogus spiritualist aided by her housekeeper, Iris, scams older ladies of their money in false seances.
 Holmes' mother is concerned that "Watty" (Watson) may need help, and that "Sherl" (as she calls her son), should rush to his aid.

 In next scene, Holmes interviews the one-legged Mr. Spiggot (also played by Dudley Moore) to act as a runner on the moor.

-In the next scene, while wandering on the moors, Watson happens upon Mr. Stapleton (Denholm Elliott), who mistakes him for Sir Henry.
-Stapleton's sister (Joan Greenwood) describes dramatically her encounter with the Hound on the moor, suggesting that it ravished her, whereupon she attempts to force herself upon the reluctant Watson, with Miss Stapleton undergoing supernatural transformations reminiscent of The Exorcist.
+In the next scene, while wandering on the moors, Watson happens upon Mr. Stapleton, who mistakes him for Sir Henry.
+Stapleton's sister describes dramatically her encounter with the Hound on the moor, suggesting that it ravished her, whereupon she attempts to force herself upon the reluctant Watson, with Miss Stapleton undergoing supernatural transformations reminiscent of The Exorcist.

-The Barrymores (Max Wall and Irene Handl) at Baskerville Hall mistreat Sir Henry and Watson, feeding them only cheese and water and then throwing them into a small bedroom, ankle-deep in water.
+The Barrymores at Baskerville Hall mistreat Sir Henry and Watson, feeding them only cheese and water and then throwing them into a small bedroom, ankle-deep in water.
 Watson then goes to the village to send a message to Holmes (who is during this time visiting his cranky mother), and meets Mr. Stapleton of Merripit Hall.
 Stapleton is carrying a chihuahua that proceeds to urinate in Watson's pocket and face.

 Arriving at Merripit Hall, Watson meets the eccentric Mrs. Stapleton, who displays surreal symptoms suggesting demonic possession.
-Late at night, Sir Henry and Watson discover the Seldons and the escaped murderer, whom Watson recognizes as Mrs. Barrymore's brother Ethel Seldon (Roy Kinnear), having a family dinner.
+Late at night, Sir Henry and Watson discover the Stapletons and the escaped murderer, whom Watson recognizes as Mrs. Barrymore's brother Ethel Seldon, having a family dinner.
 Oddly enough, neither of the men seems to panic at this.

 Afterward, Holmes arrives and examines the case so far.
 An invitation arrives for Sir Henry, asking him to dinner at Merripit Hall.
 Suspecting a trap, Watson goes along with Sir Henry while Holmes observes carefully.
 Mrs. Stapleton resumes her bizarre acts and begins to vomit pale-blue liquid over Sir Henry, whilst Mr. Stapleton's chihuahua urinates in Watson's soup.

-Ordered to leave in disgrace, the Stapletons, Dr. Mortimer, Mr. Frankland, and his daughter Mary follow Sir Henry and Watson to kill them, but become trapped in a quagmire.
+Ordered to leave in disgrace, the Stapletons, Dr. Mortimer, Mr. Frankland, and Mary follow Sir Henry and Watson to kill them, but become trapped in a quagmire.
 Holmes then proceeds to reveal that the Hound is no more than a large, rather friendly Irish wolfhound owned by the late Sir Charles Baskerville, whose excited barking was misinterpreted as a monstrous beast.
 He also states that the dog is the sole heir of Sir Charles.
 With the dog gone, the would-be murderers would have gained the Baskerville fortune and the estate.

 The film ends on the pianist, who is then hit by vegetables from the audience.